-The Clearing corporation monitors the exposure for all members, participants and Constituents.
-ARCL provides client level risk management.
+The ARCL monitors the exposure for all members, participants and Constituents.
+ARCL provides order level - client level risk management.
 The ARCL system ensures that margin/collateral requirement of each client (including proprietary position of the member / participants) does not exceed the margin/collateral that they have provided.
-Constituents are clients of clearing members / participants where the clearing member / participants is responsible for fund settlement.
+Constituents are clients of clearing members where the clearing member is responsible for fund settlement of such client.
+However, currently "Constituent" model is not yet operationalised.